-Built in 2008 and currently home to a Trader Joe’s, a Duane Reade, and a Bank of America branch, “The Corner” does not yet have a long story, but the ground it stands on certainly does.
+Built in 2008 and currently home to a Trader Joe’s, a Duane Reade, and a Bank of America, the building does not yet have a long story, but the ground it stands on certainly does.

 Around the turn of the 20th century, the Upper West Side became increasingly desirable to the city’s elite families.
 The completion of Riverside Park and Riverside Drive slowly drew wealthy citizens away from the Upper East Side.
 With this new demographic came new needs, including a social club.